palant/palant.info/content/articles/can-chrome-sync-or-firefox-sync-be-trusted-with-sensitive-data/index.md

 TL;DR: The answer is currently "no," both services have weaknesses in their protection.
 Some of these weaknesses are worse than others however.

+*Update* (2023-08-29):  As far as Chrome Sync goes, I published an [article on the current state of affairs (Chrome Sync privacy is still very bad)](/2023/08/29/chrome-sync-privacy-is-still-very-bad/).

 {{< toc >}}

 ## Chrome Sync